huggingface/text-generation-inference/docs/source/conceptual/guidance.md

 - [The Grammar Parameter](#the-grammar-parameter): Shape your AI's responses with precision.
 - [Constrain with Pydantic](#constrain-with-pydantic): Define a grammar using Pydantic models.
-- [JSON Schema Integration](#json-schema-integration): Fine grain control over your requests via JSON schema.
+- [JSON Schema Integration](#json-schema-integration): Fine-grained control over your requests via JSON schema.
 - [Using the client](#using-the-client): Use TGI's client libraries to shape the AI's responses.

 ### Tools and Functions